 The impact of liberalization of barriers to foreign direct investment in business services sectors on the demand for labor in these sectors will depend on the share of expatriate labor used by multinational firms.
 Despite the fact that multinationals use Armenian labor less intensively than their Armenian competitors, if multinationals use mostly Armenian labor, their expansion is likely to increase the demand for Armenian labor in these sectors.
-16 As estimates of the share of expatriate labor or specialized technology not available to Armenian firms that is used by multinational service providers in Armenia, we used estimates from other studies in these sectors.
-17 We have found that multinational service providers use mostly local primary factor inputs and only small amounts of expatriate labor or specialized technology.
-Our estimated share of foreign inputs used by multinationals in Armenia is presented in the table on sensitivity analysis.
+As estimates of the share of expatriate labor or specialized technology not available to Armenian firms that is used by multinational service providers in Armenia, we used estimates from other studies in these sectors.
+We have found that multinational service providers use mostly local primary factor inputs and only small amounts of expatriate labor or specialized technology.